Wednesday, 26 February 2025

 Whose typewriter is this?

-At Lake View House, we have a collection of Henry Handel Richardson memorabilia, books with dedications by her, an old school book with her notes, a copy of the poems of Lord Byron won as a prize for English at the Presbyterian Ladies College, a pair of her sunglasses, in truth, not that much to memorialize someone, but as, like a lot of Australian writers, musicians and artists of the time, she buggered off to Europe at the first opportunity, and apart for a short visit in 1912, never came back, spending the last part of life in Hastings on the English south coast.
+At Lake View House, we have a collection of Henry Handel Richardson memorabilia, books with dedications by her, an old school book with her notes, a copy of the poems of Lord Byron won as a prize for English at the Presbyterian Ladies College, a pair of her sunglasses, in truth, not that much to memorialize someone, but as, like a lot of Australian writers, musicians and artists of the time, she buggered off to Europe at the first opportunity, and apart for a short visit in 1912, never came back, spending the last part of her life in Hastings on the English south coast.

-So it's not surprising that we don't have a lot in the way of artefacts to memorialize her.
+So it's not really surprising that we don't have a lot in the way of artefacts to memorialize her.

 It's said that the desk in the study of Lake View is her writing desk, and displayed on it is a typewriter, an Imperial 55, made in Leicester by the Imperial Typewriter company.